 Adult Basic Education

 The Department of Adult Basic Education (ABE) offers a variety of programs to help adults increase their academic and workforce skills.
-Students are provided with the opportunity to improve their skills in reading, math, science, social studies, language arts, and English.
+Students are provided with the opportunity to improve their skills in reading, writing, math, science, social studies, language arts, and English.
 There are no fees for any ABE program.
 A registration class is required before students enter the instructional classes.
 Individuals must be at least 17 years of age to enroll.
-Call the ABE Department at (432) 685-6819 for registration procedures and documentation requirements.
+Call the ABE Department at (432) 685-6819 for procedures and documentation requirements.
 Current offerings are:

 English as a Second Language (ESL)